stephenrutherford/django-postgres-boilerplate/README.md

 # Django - React JS boilerplate with PostgreSQL
 A boilerplate Django template for React JS with a PostgreSQL database.

+## Prerequisites

+* node.js installed
+* postgreSQL server and table already created

 ## Backend

 * clone repo
-* start your virtual environement
+* start your virtual environment
 * `pip install -r requirements.txt`
 * open secret.json and replace placeholder strings with the correct information